 2005 beginnings

 Fortuitously, this was when we were expanding our operation to India as Taj Safaris Ltd in this same Madhya Pradesh region.
-Following exploratory discussions with Dr Pabla and Sarath Champathi, our Senior Naturalist, India’s first gaur (Indian bison) translocation project was born and shaped by our thirty years of frontline-expertise gained in the creation of &Beyond Phinda Private Game Reserve.
+Following exploratory discussions with Dr Pabla and Sarath Champathi, our Senior Naturalist, India’s first gaur (Indian bovine) translocation project was born and shaped by our thirty years of frontline-expertise gained in the creation of &Beyond Phinda Private Game Reserve.

 Pioneering first

-lengthy six years from conception to completion and was done in two batches: 19 in 2011 and 31 in 2012.
+The translocations of 50 gaur from Madhya Pradesh’s Kanha National Park to the Bandhavgarh National Park took a lengthy six years from conception to completion and was done in two batches: 19 in 2011 and 31 in 2012.

 This was a public-private collaboration on a global scale that involved the specialist skills of Les Carlisle,